k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configuration.md

 ## Proprietary Custom Authenticator

-In order to use a custom authenticator do the following at the config.ini:
+In order to use a custom authenticator, do the following in the config.ini:

 1. Add the `server_authenticator` authenticator list
 2. Add an new accompany section, following this naming convention: `<authenticator_name>_auth`.